DAY 9 – CLOTHES

 DAY 10 – INTERNET

-My best friends live across the planet and how in the world would I survive everyday, let alone a bad day, without them!
-I jump with joy together with them over the Internet when one of us receives a great news to celebrate!
+My best friend lives across the planet and how in the world would I survive everyday, let alone a bad day, without her!
+I jump with joy together with her over the Internet when one of us receives a great news to celebrate!
 I’m sure that I cannot list the critical necessity of this wonder in my daily life and I’m not even mentioning Google, which we use to look up anything and everything!

 DAY 11 – EXERCISE